Emerson Process Management Exterior and Workplace Renovation

 1960s Manufacturing Facility Becomes 21st Century Workplace

 Emerson Process Management is an automation innovator, delivering custom solutions for large, complex production equipment, and processes.
-Emerson’s two-story, 280,000-SF building was originally constructed in the 1960s as a manufacturing facility but evolved into primarily a corporate office workplace for design and software engineers.
+Emerson’s two-story, 280,000-SF building was originally constructed in the 1960s as a manufacturing facility but evolved into primarily an office workplace for design and software engineers and corporate lab.

 In order to continue to attract premier engineering talent, Emerson sought to renovate the existing facility into an inviting, inspiring, and efficient 21st century corporate workplace.
 The majority of the building’s exterior wall was replaced to provide natural daylight and views into the workplace, enhance thermal performance, and rebrand the building identity as the home of a modern and technologically innovative company.
 Uninsulated concrete block and stucco walls were replaced with an aluminum and glass curtain wall and silver aluminum panels.
 Insulation, brick, and gray-tinted ribbon windows were added to the lower level to give the exterior a unified and attractive look.